ctxis/DynamicLabs/README.md

 Dynamic Labs ships with easily customisable lab templates, ready for deployment.

+The [BlackHat EU 2022 - Lab Environments for Red Teamers with Dynamic Labs](Documentation/BlackHat%20EU%202022%20-%20Lab%20Environments%20for%20Red%20Teamers%20with%20Dynamic%20Labs_v1.pdf) presentation slides provide an introduction to Dynamic Labs.

+Additional documentation is available at [Documentation](Documentation/).

 ## Use cases

 Dynamic Labs has been extensively tried and tested for the following use-cases: